top of page

 Before you begin: what you will need

-• Your charity's ABN
+Your charity’s ABN

-• Your ACNC registration number
+Your ACNC registration number

-• Your DGR status confirmation (from the ATO or your ACNC registration)
+Your DGR status confirmation

-• Your charity's bank account details for donation disbursements
+Bank account details for disbursements

-• A logo file (PNG or JPG, ideally at least 300px wide)
+A logo file (PNG or JPG, 300px+ wide)

-• A description of your charity and the work you do (250–500 words works well)
+A description of your work (250–500 words)

 The setup process